 There are many over the counter drug/chemical products/washes on the market for acne, however these are usually insufficient for treating problematic acne, as they only treat the surface the skin & do nothing to reduce the swelling of the sebaceous gland that causes the acne deeper in the skin.
 Which can mean long drawn out treatment periods are required to get the desired results.
 This can be up to several months before the products claims of reducing acne may be fulfilled, making some of these products cost thousands of $’s to get results.
 The use of prescription medications is not a decision to be made lightly, as these medications often come with a whole host of negative side-effects.
 Light sensitivity being one of the major side effects.
 Treating Acne with IPL is a fast, reliable, & medically recognised alternative to these options that will treat your acne in all stages, from the concerns you can visually see on the surface of your skin, all the way to the underlying root cause at the base of the sebaceous gland.

 Please be aware, as with any IPL or light based therapy treatment, that direct sunlight or prolonged exposure to the sun should be avoided pre & post treatment, & the use of SPF30+ sunscreen should be applied regularly if sun exposure is unavoidable.
 A basic skincare regime should be followed at home, to get optimal results from your IPL acne treatment sessions including washing your pillow case more often than once a week.
-Ask our technicians about what products they would suggest using from the ALPHA H range to ensure your skin gets the right care.
+Ask our technicians about what products they would suggest using to ensure your skin gets the right care.

 Depending on the severity of your acne, you will likely need to have multiple IPL treatments, approximately 4 to 6 is the average for most people with active acne.
 Treatments are spaced between a few days to a week apart, to get the best results.